HannaZhao/Getting-and-Cleaning-Data/CodeBook.md

 Features variables
 ===================
-The data set contains the average values for each variable from above grouped per subject and per activity all values are normalized to
+The data set contains the average values for each variable from above grouped per subject and per activity. all values are normalized to
 * [-1;1]